 But first, a few words of theory.
 Continue reading How to backup SQL Server databases

-The BACKUP DATABASE command syntax allows performing backups by specifying a drive, a network folder, or azure storage as the destination.
-Unfortunately, it is not possible to set an Amazon S3 bucket as a backup savepoint.
-However, it is possible to transfer the file to S3 using a batch script or a third-party utility.
+The BACKUP DATABASE command syntax allows performing backups by specifying a drive, a network folder or Azure storage as the destination.
+Although it is not possible to set an Amazon S3 bucket as a backup save point, you can transfer the file to S3 using a batch script or a third-party utility.
 Continue reading Automated SQL Server Backups to Amazon S3 on Windows

 For the MySQL database to work quickly and without interruptions, it is necessary to perform maintenance jobs from time to time.
 This mostly just means running a few commands, but let’s address first things first.
 Continue reading MySQL Maintenance Automation

 One of the primary responsibilities of the DBA is to create regular backups.
 However, maintenance of the database is not limited to this.

 The mechanisms that enable a relational database to run fast are based on a complex storage system that degrades over time.
 It leads to a general database slowdown.
 Continue reading PostgreSQL Maintenance Automation